Almost 4,000 women in Ireland have been genitally mutilated, yet few health professionals here know how to treat them as expectant mothers

-“But as a well-brought-up girl you didn’t talk about these things.
+“But as a well-brought-up girl, you didn’t talk about these things.
 You don’t want to embarrass your mother; you cannot speak about things like that.
 That sort of decorum and public image were very important, but that pain is real.
 That bleeding is real.
 That hurt real.”

 Adan has spent four decades campaigning for an end to female genital mutilation, or FGM, both at home in Somaliland and around the world.
-As a midwife and nurse she has spent her career educating women about the dangers of FGM and convincing them not to subject their daughters to lifetimes of pain and discomfort.
+As a midwife and nurse, she has spent her career educating women about the dangers of FGM and convincing them not to subject their daughters to lifetimes of pain and discomfort.

-FGM in Somaliland is still widespread; 98 per cent of women are estimated to have had the procedure, according to Unicef.
+FGM in Somaliland is still widespread; 98 percent of women are estimated to have had the procedure, according to UNICEF.
 More than 200 million women and girls alive today have been subjected to it.

 FGM is the permanent partial or total removal of the female genitals.
-It is often performed on girls before they reach puberty, traditionally without an anaesthetic.
+It is often performed on girls before they reach puberty, traditionally without an anesthetic.
 The mildest form, known as a clitoridectomy, involves the partial or complete cutting of the clitoris.
 Type 2, known as excision, is when the clitoris and inner lips (labia minora) are cut off.
-In some cases the outer lips are also cut.
+In some cases, the outer lips are also cut.